frankstutz/cargo-backup/README.md

 * `--skip-remove | -r` - Skips the removal of packages not found in the backup.
 * `--yes | -y` - Skips the confirmation prompt.

-The restore command validates that binaries actually exist in `~/.cargo/bin/`.
+The restore command validates that binaries actually exist.
+It respects the following precedence for the cargo installation directory:
+1. `CARGO_INSTALL_ROOT` environment variable (highest)
+2. `CARGO_HOME` environment variable
+3. Default `~/.cargo/bin/`

 If binaries are missing for packages listed in `.crates2.json`, they will be marked for reinstallation.

 Path-based packages are reinstalled using `--path <directory>`.
 Registry packages use version-based installation.
 Git-based packages are reinstalled using `--git <url>`.